- Hanguel is one of the easiest alphabets in the world to learn, but the Romanization of Korean—not so much

 With no clear career plan ahead of me, I started browsing Craigslist and Facebook for jobs.
 While browsing Facebook, I saw an ad for a new Korean beer that immediately infuriated me.
-Not because it was an ad for beer (I love beer), but because of the English name assigned to the beer.
-The beer in question ‘한맥’ (literally Korean beer), was Romanized as Hanmac.
+Not because it was an ad for beer (I love beer) but because of the English name assigned to the beer.
+The beer in question, ‘한맥’ (literally Korean beer), was Romanized as Hanmac.

-Seeing Hanmac, I immediately knew that the second syllable would be mispronounced as mack.
+Seeing Hanmac, I immediately knew the second syllable would be mispronounced as mack.
 In actuality, it’s closer to meck.
-I was also certain the spelling they settled on didn’t conform to any of the conventional English spellings.
+I was also confident the spelling they settled on didn’t conform to any of the conventional English spellings.
 I went to the Korean Romanization Converter, hosted by Pusan National University.”
 Apropos of nothing, 부산 is now officially Romanized as Busan.

 Hanmaek / Hanmec / Hanmech / Hanmeck / Hanmec / Hanmek

 I’m partial to the first one, but any of these would’ve been better than what they went with.